 Optimizing and stabilizing network performance

-TE Connectivity (TE)'s customized low voltage heat shrink joints, splice solutions and field support had a great impact on the network performance of a nation.
+We customized low voltage heat shrink joints, splice solutions and provided field installation training to improve the network performance of a nation.

 Powering the D.R. of Congo

 Over the last several years, TE has sold Medium Voltage (MV) cable accessories to customers in the Democratic Republic of Congo (DRC) through a Belgian contractor.

 In one particular region, the contractor began observing failures of newly-installed EPKT-R heat shrink terminations.
 TE and its partners collaborated to thoroughly investigate the failed products.
 It quickly became clear that the termination failures were caused by the faulty installation of the aluminum wire armour connection components that were supplied with the terminations.
 TE quickly moved to train 10 local jointers and technicians on correct installation methods.

 The installation training remedied the failures in Medium Voltage applications significantly increasing the trust and collaboration between partners.
 Since the conclusion of the training, no failures have been reported in the Medium Voltage network.
 However, the training proved to be of even further value.
 The training uncovered a number of additional challenges that were hampering the efficiency and reliability of several Low Voltage applications.
 TE engineers realized that there was an additional challenge that Low Voltage Heat Shrink Joints (LVHS Joints) could solve.